spiral/docs/http/routing.md

     public function match(ServerRequestInterface $request, $basePath = '/');

     /**
-     * Execute route on given request.
-Has to be called after match method.
+     * Execute route on a given request.
+Has to be named after the match method.
      *
      * @param ServerRequestInterface $request
      * @param ContainerInterface     $container